TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Linting

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
 But there are a *lot* of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!

-There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [ESLint](https://eslint.org/).
-Getting it installed and the initial set-up is straightforward.
+There are many linters that exist for JavaScript but by far the most common one is [ESLint](https://eslint.org/).

-1. [ESLint's official 'Getting Started' page](https://eslint.org/docs/user-guide/getting-started) is a good place to start.
-It covers installation and basic setup.
-The basic way to use this tool is to run the `eslint` command in your terminal with a specific file.
-    - You may also want to look at the [docs on configuring ESLint](https://eslint.org/docs/latest/use/configure/) for a list of options that you can change.
+ESLint is installed as a dev dependency in your project which will allow you to run checks on any of your files via the command line.
+[ESLint's official "Getting Started" page](https://eslint.org/docs/user-guide/getting-started) is a good place to start which covers installation and basic configuration.
+You will also want to look at the [docs on configuring ESLint](https://eslint.org/docs/latest/use/configure/) for a list of options that you can change, such as including or excluding certain folders or files, and details about specific rules.
-1. There is an [ESLint extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) with which you can get automatic lint highlighting for your files as you write, without you needing to rerun the `eslint` command every time.
-If your open workspace also contains an ESLint configuration file at the top level, the extension will automatically use those rules for that project.

 <div class="lesson-note lesson-note--warning" markdown="1">